dmbarbour/wikilon/docs/ABCRT.md

 It will be important for parallelism to be *very* lightweight, especially with respect to time.
 This enables parallelism to be used in more cases or finer granularities.
 If overhead for parallelism is high, we are forced to more severely constrain parallelism.

 Additional parallelism may later be driven by accelerators, e.g. for matrix multiplication or compositions of FBP/FRP-like streaming dataflows.

+### Distributed Parallelism

+Can we model parallelism distributed across multiple contexts, with dataflows between them?
+This seems like a good fit for the 'partitions' concept I developed in RDP, e.g. with annotations moving data between partitions for different parts of the computation.

 ## API